menu

 Overview

 Palenville is a very small town located in the state of New York.
 With a population of 1,002 people and just one neighborhood, Palenville is the 761st largest community in New York.
-Palenville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Palenville was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce